StackExchange/dnscontrol/documentation/functions/global/getConfiguredDomains.md

 }
 ```

-This will end up in following modifications: (All output assumes the `--verbose` flag)
+This will end up in following modifications: (All output assumes the `--full` flag)

 ```text